dalibo/docker-buildpack-python/README.md

 - `centos8` with Python 2.7, 3.6 and 3.8.
 - `centos7` with Python 2.7 and 3.6.
 - `centos6` with Python 2.6.
-- `bullseye` with Python 3.9 inludes pyright.
+- `bullseye` with Python 3.9.
+Includes pyright.
 - `buster` with Python 2.7 and 3.7.
 - `stretch` with Python 2.7 and 3.5.